FonzTech/BreakMyCircle/BUILD.md

 ### AppStore Upload

-Following points are **NOT** valid anymore, since they have been fixed.

 - Disable *Bitcode support*, since third-party dependencies shall be compiled with bitcode support as well.
 - Error **ITMS-90429** is due to this <https://developer.apple.com/library/archive/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-TROUBLESHOOTING-BUNDLE_ERRORS>.
 For every `dylib`, wrap it in a `framework` file like the one included in this repo, in the `ios` folder.
 Then, build a `Info.plist` accordingly to the bundled dynamic library file.
+Also, changing the `@rpath` inside the `dylib` could be necessary.
+Check for `install_name_tool`.
+This step is required for `libopenal.1.dylib`, since the Xcode's provided OpenAL framework does NOT behave exactly as the version of the above specified library.